dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-(Replace this README with information about your alphabet.
-This is an example.)
+Practice Sketch

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each letter is composed of two ellipses and a rectangle.
+The size and position of the first ellipse and the rectangle is fixed.
+But the size of the second elllipse is controlled by a parameter.

 The three parameters per letter:
   * `size` : radius of the second circle